-Anyone who owns large plant equipment knows that there are numerous maintenance items that need to be carried out on a regular basis.
+Anyone who owns large plant equipment knows that there are a whole heap of maintenance items that need to be carried out regularly.
 But the little Ball Studs in your steering assembly often get overlooked amid the big ticket Engine, Tyre and Hydraulic maintenance.
 Yet a quick, relatively low cost 30 minute test can save days or weeks of downtime and repairs.

 What you might not know is that your Ball Studs are recommended to be checked as often as twice a year.
 According to most Large Plant Equipment OEMs, Ball Studs need to be checked every 1000 hours or 6 months.
 Safety is a big concern but the risk of Ball Stud failure is far too easily overlooked by a lot of operators.

 Cracks.
 Cracks lead to failure.
 The risk of letting Cracks silently propagate in a critical component should not be underestimated.
 Ball studs are usually covered in grease and also a small cover.
 Even after taking these covers off and cleaning them up, cracks that can lead to catastrophic failure will be invisible to the naked eye.
 In fact the most common areas for these cracks are not even visible from this angle.

 Using Ultrasonic Testing (UT), our Non Destructive Testing (NDT) technicians can identify cracks in the critical areas of the Ball Stud.
 This can usually be done in about 30 minutes, depending on the piece of equipment.
 One of the other advantages of UT is that the testing can be done without even removing the grease cap!
 Technicians simply complete the UT from the bottom of the Ball Stud.